 To increase domestic energy production;

-To increase the share of nuclear power plants in electricity generation by at least 10%.
+To increase the share of nuclear power plants in electricity generation to at least 10%.

 FIG. 1.
-Electricity generation distribution, depending on energy sources (Turkish Electricity Transmission Company, 2016).
+Electricity generation distribution, depending on energy sources (as of the end of 2019).

 1.2.2.
 Structure of electric power section

-The Ministry of Energy and Natural Resources is the main body of the Turkish energy sector and is responsible for the preparation and implementation of energy policies, plans and programmes, in coordination with its dependent and related institutions and other public and private entities.
+The MENR is the main body of the Turkish energy sector and is responsible for the preparation and implementation of energy policies, plans and programmes, in coordination with its dependent and related institutions and other public and private entities.
 The Ministry is responsible for monitoring and taking measures regarding the security of the electricity supply.

 The Energy Market Regulatory Authority (EMRA) is the regulator of the electricity, natural gas, downstream petroleum and liquefied petroleum gas (LPG) products markets.
 EMRA is responsible for granting licences for activities in the gas and electricity markets for generation (including electricity generated from renewable sources), transmission, distribution, wholesale, retail, import and export.

-The Electricity Generation Company (EÜAS) is the state owned generation company responsible for the operation of existing power plants owned by the public and for new capacity additions, as well as acting as the last resort, should the market fail to provide sufficient capacity to cover demand.
+The Electricity Generation Company (EÜAS) is the state owned generation company responsible for the operation of existing power plants owned by the public.

 The Turkish Electricity Transmission Company (TEIAS) is the transmission system operator and is responsible for planning, installing and operating the transmission grid, for providing system security such that transmission constraints will be minimized, and for preparing generation capacity projection and the 20 Year Long Term Electricity Generation Development Plan.

-Distribution Companies: Twenty-one distribution companies with their own geographical region are all legally unbundled and privatized through transfer of operating rights (TOOR) contracts.
-The ownership of the distribution network asset remains with the state (with TEDAS as holding company)
+Distribution companies: Twenty-one distribution companies with their own geographical region are all legally unbundled and privatized through transfer of operating rights contracts.
+The ownership of the distribution network asset remains with the state (with TEDAS as the holding company)

 1.2.3.
 Main indicators